 Day 8 : Departure from Chioggia

-Time to say goodbye to this charming part of Italy as we transfer you (approx 1.5 hours) back to the airport for your return flight home.
+Time to say goodbye to this charming part of Italy.
+Eventual transfer back to Verona will take approx 1.5 hours.

 Click below to see hotels versions.